FEAR (militia group)

-The FEAR militia (Forever Enduring, Always Ready) was an American terrorist group of between four and eleven individuals that the State of Georgia alleged in 2012 to have planned to destroy a dam and poison apple orchards in Washington State, set off explosives in Forsyth Park in Savannah, Georgia, and assassinate President Barack Obama.
+The FEAR militia (Forever Enduring, Always Ready) was an American militia group of between four and eleven individuals that the State of Georgia alleged in 2012 to have planned to destroy a dam and poison apple orchards in Washington State, set off explosives in Forsyth Park in Savannah, Georgia, and assassinate President Barack Obama.
 Four of the individuals charged were soldiers stationed at Fort Stewart, Georgia.
 The group killed two people in an attempt to prevent them from revealing their plans to the public.
 The group used the Army to recruit militia members, who wore distinctive tattoos that resemble an alpha and omega symbol.

 Murder of Deirdre Aguigui and formation of the FEAR network

 On July 17, 2011, Deirdre Aguigui, a 23-year-old US Army sergeant based at Fort Stewart, Georgia, died, while approximately 7 months pregnant.
 Although her husband Isaac Aguigui would later be convicted of her murder, it was initially believed the cause of death was a blood clot (she had previously suffered an embolism while on active service in Iraq).
 Isaac Aguigui, an army private, received $100,000 in death benefits and an additional $400,000 from a life insurance policy; part of the funds were later used to arm the group.
 He was moved into single men's accommodation after her death and developed an unhealthy addictive lifestyle as well as resentment at the military, and purchased several firearms.
-(His firearms purchase was reported, investigated by the FBI, who reported it to military authorities who decided against action.)
+(His firearms purchase was reported and investigated by the FBI; the FBI reported it to military authorities who decided against action.)
 Their relationship had been troubled, and Aguigui had sexually abused and coerced her.

 Aguigui came from a military family and became involved in right-wing politics in his teens.